-The LM2671 series of regulators are monolithic integrated circuits built with a LMDMOS process.
-These regulators provide all the active functions for a step-down (buck) switching regulator, capable of driving a 500-mA load current with excellent line and load regulation.
+The LM2675 series of regulators are monolithic integrated DC-DC converter circuits built with a LMDMOS process.
+These regulators provide all the active functions for a step-down (buck) switching regulator, capable of driving a 1-A load current with excellent line and load regulation.
 These devices are available in fixed output voltages of 3.3 V, 5 V, 12 V, and an adjustable output version.

-Requiring a minimum number of external components, these regulators are simple to use and include patented internal frequency compensation, fixed frequency oscillator, external shutdown, soft start, and frequency synchronization.
+Requiring a minimum number of external components, these regulators are simple to use and include patented internal frequency compensation and a fixed frequency oscillator.

-The LM2671 series operates at a switching frequency of 260 kHz, thus allowing smaller sized filter components than what is required with lower frequency switching regulators.
-Because of its very high efficiency (> 90%), the copper traces on the printed-circuit board are the only heat sinking required.
+The LM2675 series operates at a switching frequency of 260 kHz, thus allowing smaller-sized filter components than what would be needed with lower frequency switching regulators.
+Because of its very high efficiency (>90%), the copper traces on the printed-circuit board are the only heat sinking needed.

-Other features include a ensured ±1.5% tolerance on output voltage within specified input voltages and output load conditions, and ±10% on the oscillator frequency.
+Other features include ±1.5%-tolerance on output voltage within specified input voltages and output load conditions, and ±10% on the oscillator frequency.
 External shutdown is included, featuring typically 50-µA standby current.
 The output switch includes current limiting, as well as thermal shutdown for full protection under fault conditions.